bundance/react-native/README.md

 3. Display the avatar of the user next to the message

-5. Create a native tvOS module that provides you with a timestamp and send this value to React Native
+5. Create a native iOS module that provides you with a timestamp and send this value to React Native

 4. Display and format the timestamp of the message to be human readable